RockLi/guava/README.md

 # Guava [![Build Status](https://travis-ci.org/flatpeach/guava.svg)](https://travis-ci.org/flatpeach/guava)

-Guava is a super lightweight high performance web framework for Python written in C. It is totally different with other traditional Python web frameworks. keep in mind, this project is not just revent the wheel.
+Guava is a super lightweight and high performance web framework for Python written in C. It is totally different with other traditional Python web frameworks.
+Keep in mind, this project is not to revent the wheel.

-If you don't like the features Guava supplied, you can use the underlying structures like **router**, **session**, **request**, **response**, **builtin web server** to write your own web framework!
+If you don't like the features Guava supplied, you can use the underlying structures like **router**, **session**, **request**, **response**, **builtin web server** to construct your own web framework with the benifits of high performance which guava gives you.

-I wrote an article to explain the design of the guava framework.
+I wrote an article to explain a little bit of the design of the guava framework, [Link](http://code-trick.com/guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c/).

-[Link here](http://code-trick.com/guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c/), please try to read that article, because this README.md maybe a little bit outdated.

-## Status of this Project
+## Status

-Still under highly active development.
-The git repo is treated as **Preview Version**.
-So donot use it for production now.
+1. Under highly active development.
+2. Haven't release any stable versions, this git repo is the **Developer Preview Version**.
+Donot use it for production now.

 I will release the stable version ASAP.
+I will also release the traditional web applications built on top of guava.

 Anyways, you can evaluate it, hack it in advance.
+Don't forget to star it if you think guava can help you in the future. :)

 If you want to contribute, please see the contribution section.

+I will try my best to keep this README.md up to date, any time it's better if you can read the source codes.

 ## Philosophy of Guava

-For the detailed story and design of the Guava project, please go to [my blog](http://www.code-trick.com).
+For the detailed story and design of the Guava project, please go to [My Blog](http://www.code-trick.com).

 1. High performance
-2. Convention over configuration
+2. Prefer convention over configuration
 3. Lightweight, only do what one web framework should do
 4. Super scalability